Extensive experience teaching both traditional and contemporary taiko styles.

 Agari Yatai was composed by Yoichi Watanabe, leader of Amanojaku, and is a standard piece learned and performed by the group’s students.
 Today the piece is performed worldwide, and was featured in a 1200-person performance celebrating the 100th anniversary of Japanese immigration to Brazil.
 Full licensing of the piece available upon request.

-Bon Daiko, known as “Matsuri” in the US, is a folkloric style of drumming from the Kanto region of Japan.
-It was popularized by Sukeroku Daiko, who developed the style from a folk tradition to a performing art.
+Bon Daiko, is a folkloric style of drumming from that accompanies the Obon Festival.
 This workshop serves as an introduction to the historical roots and in-depth stylistic characteristics of Bon Daiko.
 All ages and experience levels welcome.
+Please check out my lesson series here.

 Bujin was composed by Yoichi Watanabe, leader of Amanojaku, and is one of the group’s trademark pieces.
 Participants will initially learn an abbreviated version of the piece, including the characteristic movements and rhythms.
 Licensing of the full composition is available upon request.